 Salt is the most important seasoning in human history.
 It shows up in different forms in pretty much every nation’s cuisine.
-For many, all salts are interchangeable but for serious cooks, they are not.
-When it comes to the two forms most common in Western kitchens, it is important to understand that each brings more than just a salty flavor to the table.
-In order to determine which to use, we will take a closer look at them in this SPICEography Showdown.
+For many, all salts are interchangeable, but for serious cooks, they are not.
+When it comes to two of the most common forms in Western kitchens (kosher salt and table salt), it is important to understand that each brings more than just a salty flavor to the table.
+Let’s compare.

 How does kosher salt differ from table salt?

 The main difference between kosher and table salt is the size and shape of the grains.
 Kosher salt has larger, flakier grains than those of table salt.
 Table salt grains are smaller and have a more uniform shape.
 While grain-size may seem irrelevant since both ingredients are almost identical chemically speaking, it is not when it comes to salt.
 The size of the grains can affect measurements, which means that it can affect how well your recipes work.

 The size of the grains affects more than just the flavor concentration, it influences the rate at which the salt dissolves and is absorbed into the food that you are seasoning.
 Consider the fact that kosher salt got its name from the fact that it was used in Jewish rituals for the preparation of meat.
 The larger grains allow it to sit on the surface of the meat and absorb the blood without dissolving and thereby making the meat too salty.